existentialmutt/ajax_modal_rails/README.md

 # AjaxModalRails
 This plugin provides a simple way to do common modal interactions in a rails app.
-Add a single data attribute to links and forms and include a controller mixin to load pages via ajax in a modal.
+Keep your nice thin scaffolded controller, and just include a single mixin.
+Then add data attribute to links and forms to load pages via ajax in a modal.

 ## Installation
 Add this line to your application's Gemfile: